 IV.
 The FUND Secretary or designated assistant shall provide notice of any and all meetings, including special or emergency meetings, to each official newspaper and shall issue all official notices required to be published in at least one of the official newspapers.

 ADOPTED this day;

+Chairman date

+Secretary date

 NEW JERSEY MUNICIPAL ENVIRONMENTAL RISK MANAGEMENT FUND (hereafter referred to as the "FUND")